sebasblancogonz/python-excercises/README.md

 # python-excercises
-A repo for practicing python with excercises from the website https://www.practicepython.org/
+A repo for practicing python with exercises from the website https://www.practicepython.org/